 - In a small bowl, combine the sugar, corn syrup, vanilla, salt, and ground cinnamon and whisk to combine well.
 Add the eggs and whisk until well combined.

 - In a small sauce pan, over medium heat, melt the butter and then cook, stirring very often, until the butter starts to darken and smells fragrant, about 4-5 minutes (the butter will burn if you aren’t careful, so keep an eye on it).

 - Slowly pour the brown butter into the sugar mixture while whisking until well-combined.
 Add the nuts (you can chop them up or not; I like mine chopped up a bit).

 - Pour the pie filling into the prepared crust and line with additional pecans if desired.

-- Bake for 50-60 minutes.
+- Bake at 350 degrees for 50-60 minutes.
 The middle can jiggle just a bit, but should not be sloshy.